CRi (Choice. Respect. independence.)

 1) Grab a piece of paper.
 Any paper will do!
 As long as we can read your message, that’s the important part.

-2) CRi has 40+ homes that we support.
+2) CRi has 40+ homes that we support across Northern Virginia and Richmond.
 Making the cards generic will help with distribution.

 3) Be creative!
 Be colorful!
 As long as the card comes from the heart, we are grateful!